chizzi001/pig_game/README.md

 - In each turn, a player rolls a dice as many times as he whishes.
 Each result get added to his ROUND score
 - BUT, if the player rolls a 1, all his ROUND score gets lost.
 After that, it's the next player's turn
 - The player can choose to 'Hold', which means that his ROUND score gets added to his GLOBAL score.
 After that, it's the next player's turn
-- The first player to reach 100 points on GLOBAL score wins the game
+- The first player to reach the play selected points on GLOBAL score wins the game

 ## How to play

-- Enter the final score
+- Enter the final score and click on set score
 - Click on the roll dice button to roll the dice
 - Click on the hold button to hold your score
 - Click on the new game button to start a new game